-Jon Jones Tested Positive for Steroids Before UFC 214 Fight vs. Daniel Cormier
+Jon Jones Failed Drug Test Before UFC 214 Fight vs. Daniel Cormier

 "USADA, the independent administrator of the UFC Anti-Doping Policy, will handle the results management and appropriate adjudication of this case involving Jones, as it relates to the UFC Anti-Doping Policy and future UFC participation.
 Under the UFC Anti-Doping Policy, there is a full and fair legal process that is afforded to all athletes before any sanctions are imposed."

-ESPN.com's Brett Okamoto spoke to UFC President Dana White, who confirmed Jones has not yet been stripped of the lightweight title.
+ESPN's Brett Okamoto spoke to UFC President Dana White, who confirmed Jones has not yet been stripped of the lightweight title.
 TMZ Sports reported that Jones tested positive for Turinabol.

 Jones received a yearlong suspension from the United States Anti-Doping Agency in November.
 According to TMZ Sports, his most recent positive test could result in a ban up to four years.